near/docs/docs/validator/staking.md

 Join NEAR Protocol validator channel on [Telegram](https://t.me/near_validators) or [Discord](https://discord.gg/ZMPr3VB) to get updates on when a new node version is deployed, and when you can safely rebuild/restart your node.
 </blockquote>

+## What will be covered
+1. Node requirements
+2. Setting up your environment
+3. Setup BetaNet Accounts
+4. Install Near-Shell
+5. Setting up a Node or Validator
+6. Staking to Validators
+7. How to be selected as a Validator
+8. Monitoring your validator
+9. Automatic re-staking

 ## Node requirements

 To become a validator, you need a node running on your machine or cloud provider with the following minimum spec: